javilinos/frontier-selection-rl/README.md

 ### License

-This project is distributed under the MIT License.
+This project is distributed under the BDS3 Clause License.
 See [LICENSE](LICENSE) for details.